 4. Nicholas Hammond (Friedrich von Trapp)

 The second eldest child, Hammond was just 14.
 Since Hammond had brown hair he had to undergo several painful hair bleachings before and during filming.
-Hammond was also well-known for his super role of Spider-Man & Peter Parker in the ‘70s Amazing Spider-Man series.
+Hammond was also well-known for his super role of Spider-Man and Peter Parker in the ‘70s Amazing Spider-Man television series.
 He hasn’t stopped working since.
 We last saw Hammond in 2019 with an appearance in the Quentin Tarantino film Once Upon a Time… In Hollywood as actor/director Sam Wanamaker.

 5. Heather Menzies (Louisa von Trapp)